 In Part 1 of “WHEN YOUR FINANCIAL WORLD IS TURNED UPSIDE DOWN,” we discussed how Bankruptcy protects you from the nasty world of collections and the questionable world of debt consolidation, or so-called debt counseling.
 In Part 2, we’ll focus on the other powerful tools which help you start a fresh financial life after bankruptcy.…

 The Million Dollar Advocates Forum is pleased to announce that Attorney Joyce Novotny-Prettiman of Greensburg, Pennsylvania, has been certified as a member.
-The Million Dollar Advocates Forum is recognized as one of the most prestigious groups of trial lawyers in the United States.
-Membership is limited to attorneys who have won million and multi-million dollar verdicts, awards,…
+To learn more about our attorneys and the firm’s legal experience, visit our Firm Overview page.
+The Million Dollar Advocates Forum is recognized as one of the most prestigious groups of trial lawyers in…

 This past week, the Pennsylvania Supreme Court handed down a very significant ruling which will protect the long-term rights of permanently injured workers in Pennsylvania.
-The Supreme Court, in a case named for the injured worker Mary Ann Protz, held that the Impairment Rating Evaluation (IRE) provision of the Workers’ Compensation Act is unconstitutional in…
+To learn more about how we help injured workers navigate benefits, appeals, and legal protections under Pennsylvania law, visit our Workers’ Compensation practice area.
+The Supreme Court, in a case…

 The healthcare industry is not only the fastest-growing sector of the U.S. economy, employing 18 million workers, but also one of the most dangerous.
 Did you know that healthcare workers are at the highest risk for work-related injuries, surpassing workers in the construction industry and the mining industry?
-Nurses and assistants/aides have the highest injury…
+If you’ve been injured on the job…

 Social media is a great way to remain connected with friends and family.
 And, it is free and easy-to-use.
 You don’t have to leave the comfort of your home to post a photo, tell your “friends” what you are thinking, or “like” their latest posts.
 However, if you are involved in a legal claim or…